Minutes for February 25, 2025

 VII.
 Superintendent’s Remarks - Dr. Matthew Mingle

-● Dr. Mingle reported on the following:
+● Dr. Mingle reported on:

 IX.
 Discussion